Doctor-Sobeck/Doctor-Sobeck/README.md

 - 👀 I’m interested in html, css, javascript, python, c, c++, c# and brainfuck.
 - 🌱 I’m currently learning about web development.
 - 💞️ I’m not looking to collaborate right now.
-- 📫 Please do not contact me! :)
+- 📫 Please contact me! :)

 <!---
 Doctor-Sobeck/Doctor-Sobeck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.